-I went on to complete degrees in viola performance and music education at the Oberlin Conservatory of Music.
-My performance experience included the Aspen Chamber Symphony Summer Festival orchestra and Collegium Musicum in Pommersfelden, Germany.
+I went on to complete degrees in viola performance and music education at the Oberlin Conservatory of Music working with Jeffery Irvine and Lynne Ramsey.
+My performance experience included the Aspen Chamber Symphony Summer Festival orchestra where I played under an Orchestral String Fellowship, and a summer spent with the Collegium Musicum in Pommersfelden, Germany.

 In addition to WA state teacher certification, I am a licensed school psychologist and currently serve in this capacity in the Snoqualmie Valley School District.
 Prior to this position I served in the Issaquah School District as a school psychologist and elementary music specialist.

-When I'm not practicing or teaching, you can usually find me either parenting my three teens (and two dogs), or off hiking in the Cascade foothills.
+When I'm not practicing or working with students, you can find me parenting my own three young adult children, playing with my two dogs or hiking in the Cascade foothills.

 To nurture the artistic spirit in every student and a lifelong love of music and learning.